New Students Registration (ECE-8 in 2019-20) - Now Open!

-- Going on Now: Preschool Registration is Open for New Students (Details)
+- Preschool Registration is Open for New Students (Details)

 To show residency within the District, the person with whom the student lives in the District and who claims custody of the student must present documents as described below.
 All documents must have the guardian/parent name and in district address.
 If the person enrolling the student claims the student is homeless or attending school in the student’s former district upon the determination of the Department of Children and Family Services, only the appropriate items in Category Three must be presented.
 Please note that parents must also bring a certified copy of the child's birth certificate.